//unauthbysandros94

 Why unauth?

-I started by building unjwt, as I needed a cryptographycally secure way to transmit sensitive information between various programming languages and servers.
+I started by building unjwt, as I needed a cryptographically secure way to transmit sensitive information between various programming languages and servers.
 Not long after I started requiring some standardization, in particular on how to prepare and expect authorization data to be shared between parties (client and servers), but as I was testing various libraries I’ve never been satisfied by their DX (although most of them were great for someone that already knows the topic).

 So I started building unauth as a collection of low-level primitives that then can be wrapped in higher-level abstractions, via adapters, to provide a “batteries included” experience while retaining control and flexibility of using your preferred storage, database and web frameworks.